Divina Galica: Driving career

 Hesketh Racing's works driver Rupert Keegan had taken part in a couple of rounds of the British domestic series in 1977, and at the start of the 1978 Formula One season Hesketh offered Galica the opportunity to replace him in the team's Hesketh 308E car.
 She took the Olympus sponsorship with her (replacing Hesketh's previous Penthouse magazine sponsorship), but failed to qualify the 308E for either of the 1978 World Championship season's first two races.
 Following the second failure she returned to the British Shellsport Championship, now a fully Formula One series.
 Reunited with her TS19, Galica took second place at the Zandvoort round.
 However, in her absence Trimmer had upgraded to an ex-works McLaren M23 car, and with the ageing TS19 she stood little chance of being competitive.
 A second entry, later in the season, in her own M23 only produced a seventh-place finish.

 Aside from a limited number of outings in single-seater cars, Galica switched her attention to the Thundersports S2000 sports car class, taking a number of top ten finishes, and truck racing.
+She also drove the #1 Celebrity car at Brands Hatch in the 1989 Honda CRX Challenge.
 She became a racing instructor with Skip Barber Racing Schools, rising to become senior vice president of Skip Barber Racing, managing both its driving school and racing series.
 In 2005, at the Mont-Tremblant weekend of the Skip Barber Race Series, Galica announced she was leaving Skip Barber to work for iRacing.com as a director in the company.
 Since 2018 (or earlier), she has been working for Bertil Roos Racing School as a driving instructor.